Financing available | Free US shipping for orders US$100+

 Cushion Cut Diamond Bezel Set Solitaire Engagement Ring.
 Ring design also available with a square cushion cut moissanite.

-Diamonds are carbon formed under pressure in the earth.
+Diamonds are carbon formed under immense pressure in the earth.
 Diamonds are the only gem made of only one element.
 They are 99.95% pure carbon.
 The tiny amount of non-carbon trace elements can influence the color of the diamond.
 Natural diamonds can come in colorless to yellow, brown, blue, pink, grays and black.
 The saturation of color or no color does have a huge influence on the price of a diamond.
 White diamonds are graded on a scale from the highest and most expensive D- colorless to a Z which would be a light yellow or brown diamond.
 Fancy color diamonds are stones that show a yellow or brown tone with more color than a Z master stone or are a color other than yellow or brown, like blue, pink, greenish, black or gray.
 In those the value increases as the color deepens.

 cushion white sapphire vs moissanite vs diamond

-How do they visually compare?
+How do diamonds, moissanite and white sapphires visually compare?

 If you are looking for an eye-catching sparkly gemstone, a diamond or moissanite will be your best bet.
 They are both brilliant and very sparkly.
 A white sapphire can be quite sparkly too depending how well it's cut, but it just does not have the same fire and dispersion a diamond and especially a moissanite has.
-For some people, that's exactly the appeal of a white diamond as they want a more understated look.
+For some people, that's exactly the appeal of a white sapphire as they want a more understated look.

 Top: 5mm Forever One moissanite vs a 0.55ct/5.25mm H/SI1 excellent cut diamond on the bottom